The Couple - NICOLAS (NICO) EEKMAN

 NICOLAS (NICO) EEKMAN

-Woodcut, 1920s, edition unknown but probably 50 or fewer.
-7 5/8 x 10 1/8 in.
-Signed in pencil, lower right, and signed with the artist's red ink monogram, lower left.
-This is a fine impression printed on very thin Japanese paper, typically the choice of Eekman for his woodcuts.
+Woodcut, 1920s, edition perhaps 25-50.
+7 3/4 x 8 in.
+Signed in pencil and also signed in red ink with the artist's monogram.
+This a fine impression printed on thin Japanese paper.
 The margins are full and the condition is fine.
+The artist attached the print to a sheet of tan paper at the top corners which created the effect of a nighttime atmosphere.
 Eekman was born in Brussels and settled in Paris in 1920.
-He exhibited widely in Europe and was friendly with Mondrian and Signac.
-He was very active as a painter and woodblock artist and even showed his prints in Pittsburgh, Los Angeles, Toronto and Chicago.
-(There's a wonderful website which has been organized by the artist's daughter, Luce.
-Visit: nicolaseekman.com.)
-As seen in the work of Henri van Straten, Victor Delhez and Nicolas Eekman, among others, a somwhat macabre and thoroughly captivating sense of humor often pervades Belgian aesthetics during the 1920s and 1930s.
-James Ensor was an early inspiration for this underrated Belgian expressionist printmaker.
+He exhibited widely in Europe and was quite friendly with Mondrian and Signac.
+He was very active as a painter and woodblock artist and also showed his prints in Pittsburgh, Los Angeles, Toronto and Chicago.
+(There's a wonderful web site which has been organized by the artist's daughter, Luce: nicolaseekman.com.)
+As seen in the work of Henri van Straten, Victor Delhez and Nicolas Eekman, among others; a macabre, expressionist, and captivating (yet understated) sense of humor often pervades Belgian aesthetics during the 1920s and 1930s.
+Ensor was an influence on this generation.

 Also available from Eekman: Eekman woodcuts for sale, Eekman prints for sale